RafaelPB19/RafaJoy/README.md

 # RafaJoy ⚡
-An modified UnoJoy version for my Arduino Gamepad.
+A modified UnoJoy version for my Arduino Gamepad.

 # Changes:
 - Deleted some input's read and analog's read for more stability.